WimCasteels/pandas/README.md

 The labs are divided into the following sections:

 ### Section 0: Python 101
 We start with a crash course on python.
-A more extensive tutorial can be https://docs.python.org/3/tutorial/
+A more in depth tutorial can be found [here](https://docs.python.org/3/tutorial/)

 ### Section 1: Getting Started With Pandas
 We will begin by introducing the `Series`, `DataFrame`, and `Index` classes, which are the basic building blocks of the pandas library, and showing how to work with them.
 By the end of this section, you will be able to create DataFrames and perform operations on them to inspect and filter the data.